ECE 5760: Laboratory 3

 The camera should be good enough to resolve individual pixels.

 - A table of your solution time for the full set versus the number of solver pipelines used

 and for FPGA solution versus HPS solution time.

 - A detailed dsecription of your Qsys design.

-- A heavily commented listing of your Verilog design (if you use FPGA) and GCC code (if you use HPS).
+- A heavily commented listing of your Verilog design (for FPGA) and GCC code (for HPS).